-Donations have also helped to protect working forests along California’s north coast, including the purchase and retirement of 22,500 tons of carbon from the Fund’s Garcia, Big River and Salmon Creek forests in Mendocino County.
-Moving forward, a portion of U-Haul’s Go Zero donations will also be used to help plant trees, restore parks and support a growing green economy in Detroit.
+Donations have also helped to protect working forests along California’s north coast, including the purchase of 52,500 tons of carbon from the Fund’s Garcia, Big River and Salmon Creek forests in Mendocino County.

 In 2013, U-Haul also began supporting urban restoration, starting with Rouge Park in Detroit where 1,600 trees were planted over 2 acres.
 The plantings were done in partnership with Greening of Detroit as well as volunteers from Quicken Loans and CSX.
 To support green job creation, we also launched the Growing Detroit’s Green Economy Fund which is making small grants to Detroit organizations that support entrepreneurs who use natural resources responsibly.